 Over 140 years of history

-The Phoenix Police Museum is located at 180 W Jefferson Street, on the 1st floor of the Historic Phoenix City Hall.
+The Phoenix Police Museum is located at 17 S 2nd Avenue, on the 1st floor of the Historic Phoenix City Hall.
 The museum highlights the history of the Phoenix Police Department from 1881, when Henry Garfias, was elected the first city marshal to the present.

 To educate the public in the history of the Phoenix Police Department in historic and modern context in order to enhance the image of law enforcement; interact with our community through a positive learning environment; to promote and preserve the history of the department while building a closer relationship between our police department and our community.
 The Museum provides a public location for an educational museum which is free for all.